FREE BUSINESS HEALTHCHECK:

 For example: If a consultant has two weeks to start increasing their billings, yet after the first week they haven’t arranged any first interviews, then they are still on ground zero – it’s unlikely that they will make a placement in the next week because they have no pipeline.

 They might feel this is nothing to worry about as they still have another week to get it right.
 But if a goal is measureable it is easier to break it down into bite sized chunks.
 Every week or even every day it outlines what they need to achieve in order to achieve the goal.
 It creates a sense of accountability, a measure to show are they on track or not and makes them realize they have to consistently be taking specific actions to achieve their goals.

 A – Attractive

 A goal that is attractive makes people want to work towards it.
 If it is not something the consultant really wants they are unlikely to put in a sustained effort.
 Making a goal attractive involves finding out what the real personal value is to the consultant.
 What will billing £300k this year really mean for them?

 Will it help them pay off their house or finance the renovation they want to do?
 Will it help them upgrade their car or pay for their children’s university education?
-The attractiveness is not just about the money.
+The attractiveness is not just about the money, otherwise the target would rather be this this growing company.
 It is about defining what achieving the goal will mean for the consultant.

 R – Realistic